Reporting definitions and scenarios

 This represents the time from when you open the conversation to the time you press Send.
 If you save a draft and come back to it several times, only the final visit before sending will be captured as the handle time.
 Handle time is also calculated for new conversations.

-Any conversations touched in the time period, that the User has also touched.
+Any conversations touched in the time period, that the User has also touched at any time.
 This metric is not displaying any conversations touched by the User in the given time period.

 - If a user touches a conversation on Jan 1, then another user touches it on Jan 3, and you run a report for user 1 on Jan 3, the conversation they touched on Jan 1 will show up.